taskcluster/taskcluster-docs/src/tutorial/debug-task.md

 title: Debugging a Task
 ---

-Tasks can be debugged either locally using Docker, or through Taskcluster.
+Tasks which run in Docker can often be debugged locally, and any task can be debugged through Taskcluster.

 For failures that appear to originate within the task itself, consider debugging locally.
-For failures that appear to come from TaskCluster's features, debug with Taskcluster.
+For failures that appear to come from Taskcluster's features, debug with Taskcluster.

 ## Debugging locally